Massive California waves injure some onlookers and bring flooding, treacherous beach conditions up the West coast – KION546

 By Elizabeth Wolfe, Robert Shackelford and Cindy Von Quednow, CNN

-(CNN) — A powerful offshore storm is driving towering waves into the California coastline, triggering flooding and urgent warnings from officials of swells that could damage piers and boats and threaten onlookers, after several people were injured by a wave along Ventura beach on Thursday.
+(CNN) — A powerful offshore storm is driving towering waves into the California coastline, triggering flooding and warnings of dangerous and damaging swells after several people were injured by a wave along Ventura beach on Thursday.

+The wave crashed over a barrier along the southern California beach, tossing a wall of fast-moving water at a group of onlookers who rushed to escape the deluge, witness video shows.
+Seawater quickly knocked some people off their feet and pummeled cars as drivers tried to speed away.

-Nearly 20 people were swept away by a wave that crashed into onlookers standing behind a barrier along the southern California beach, and eight people were taken to the hospital, Ventura officials said.
+Nearly 20 people were briefly swept away in the incident and eight people were taken to the hospital, Ventura officials said.

-Some parts of the California coast will see high water and dangerous rip currents through the weekend as the large waves keep rolling in.
-Coastal flood and high-surf alerts cover much of the West coast from the US-Mexico border to southern Oregon on Friday, the National Weather Service said.
+High water and dangerous rip currents will churn along some of California’s beaches through the weekend as much of the West coast – spanning from the US-Mexico border to southern Oregon – is under coastal flood and high-surf alerts, the National Weather Service said.

-San Francisco could see waves as high as telephone poles — up to 40 feet — through Friday morning.
-Fifteen to 20-foot waves are expected in the central coast.
+Waves as high as telephone poles – about 40 feet – could slam into San Francisco through Friday morning.
+Fifteen to 20-foot waves are expected along the central coast.

 The dangerous conditions pose an “exceptional risk” of ocean drowning and damage to structures like piers and jetties, the National Weather Service said.